-In this study meta-analysis study, the main goal was to examine the studies focusing on AR applications in teaching and learning mathematics.
+In this meta-analysis study, which is a part of a project funded by TÜBİTAK (grant #122G148), the main goal was to examine the studies focusing on AR applications in teaching and learning mathematics.
 Studies published from January 2000 to September 2023 were identified from the DOAJ, Web of Science, Scopus, and Council of Higher Education Thesis Center.
 These databases were chosen because they are frequently used in the education field and provide electronic access to all studies.
-The keywords were "augmented reality AND mathematics."
-The first search was conducted on July 10 2023 and the last one was conducted on September 30 2023.
+The keywords were "augmented reality AND mathematics" The first search was conducted on July 10 2023 and the last one was conducted on September 30 2023.
 A total of 137 studies were yielded based on the keywords.